jeshaiahkhor/jeshaiahkhor.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+Hi, I’m Jesh, a biomedical and mechatronics engineer with an intense passion for technological innovation and a desire to make a meaningful impact in the world.
+I specialize in the research and development of cutting-edge technologies and finding practical ways to integrate them into real-world solutions.
+Whether it's advancing healthcare, enhancing everyday life, or solving complex problems, I am committed to creating positive change in communities.

-Hello!
-I am a biomedical/mechatronics engineer passionate about making a positive impact in people's lives through the development of emergent technologies.
-This looks like many things, ...
-I hold a PhD in Biomedical Engineering from Monash University, during which I developed a prototype wearable vibrating insole device for balance enhancement.
+I hold a PhD in Biomedical Engineering from Monash University, graduating as the youngest doctoral graduate of Monash University Malaysia.
+During my doctoral studies, I designed, constructed, and tested a novel wearable noise-based vibratory insole for balance enhancement.
+Experimental human trials showed that the insole was able to improve postural control by 4-18%.

-While my PhD is in Biomedical Engineering, I am interested in a wide range of other engineering fields such as ...

-I am a recent PhD graduate in Biomedical Engineering from Monash University, currently looking to transition from the tertiary education sector into industry to further develop my technical skills and contribute to meaningful projects that create positive impacts through the private sector.

 In my free time, you can catch me tinkering with my [🛠️ personal projects](https://jeshaiahkhor.github.io/projects/), on the field chasing plastic discs with [🔥 Zealous Ultimate](https://www.instagram.com/zealousultimate/), or travelling to explore more of the vibrant world we live in.